Virtual Summer Institute

 Professional development begins when teachers enter teaching and continues throughout their careers.

 Who should apply?

 We invite teachers from all grade levels and content areas to participate in the Invitational Leadership Institute.
 We are looking for applicants who:

 are active classroom teachers or administrators at any grade level, kindergarten through university, and in any discipline.

 have the potential to influence other educators and become leaders in their schools.

 are interested in writing and have some writing ability.

 would enjoy learning from other teachers.

-Mail completed application to the address below:
+Mail completed application and letter to the address below:

 Indiana Writing Project